 ON GOETZ ALLEY

-Scope out the Goetz Alley outdoor market behind the shop for things to eat from local food and produce vendors, and pick up information from local environmental organizations.
-Watch a movie projected on an alley wall while DJ Sean McCorkle spins vinyl records on the patio
+Scope out the Goetz Alley outdoor market behind the shop for things to eat from local food vendors, along with La Terza Coffee cold coffee brew, local craft beer and Luna Kombucha on tap.
+Watch a movie projected on the alley wall while DJ Sean McCorkle spins vinyl records on the patio

 Spring in Our Steps is this year’s partner charity.
 Find out more about this exciting local organization that’s bringing renewed attention to Cincinnati’s alleys and learn how to contribute valuable time and money

-Inside, enjoy a feast from the food counter, along with La Terza Coffee hand-bottled iced coffee and local craft beer.
+Inside, enjoy a feast from the food counter, including Upton’s Naturals seitan sandwiches.
 Put your typing skills to good use with a typewriter game on typewriters from Wordplay Cincy, a creative writing center in Northside.
 Check out Michael Enzweiler “VERONICA” installation opposite the bar and help us capture the evening’s energy inside Digital Hype Group photo booth

 + Adopt-A-Plant Greenhouses